EUMETNET/meteogate-documentation/README.md

   All updates, edits, and contributions should be made here.

 - **`gh-pages`** – The publishing branch used by GitHub Pages to serve the documentation site.
-  Content is deployed from `docs-dev` via pull request once reviewed and approved.
+  Content is deployed from `docs-dev` once reviewed and approved.

 - **`main`** – This branch contains only a high-level overview and pointers to the active documentation workflow.
   It is not used for writing documentation.